Missionary kid: Return to passport country

 To help MKs cope with the transition back to the United States, many colleges, particularly Christian colleges, have chapters of a student organization called "Mu Kappa International".
 Mu Kappa aims to help MKs and other TCKs with the transition to American culture and college life.
 Mu Kappa was founded in 1985 at Taylor University, and has since spread to more than forty other American colleges and universities.

 Another frequently used method of helping MKs cope with transitioning from their foreign home to their passport culture is through transition seminars.
-These seminars typically take place during the summer before an MK's freshman year of college and teach MKs the basics of everyday life in America, including putting gas in a car, opening a bank account, grocery shopping, and many other every day tasks.
+These seminars typically take place during the summer before an MK's freshman year of college and teach MKs the basics of everyday life in America, including putting gas in a car, opening a bank account, grocery shopping, and many other everyday tasks.
 Additionally, these seminar can help MKs understand how to deal with the grief of permanently transitioning back to their passport country in a healthy way, and how to manage the stress of a new environment and reverse culture shock.